Jackson Heights: Public transportation

 The Jackson Heights–Roosevelt Avenue/74th Street station is a transportation hub where the subway's and the Q32, Q33, Q47, Q49.
 Q53 SBS and Q70 SBS buses converge.
 The MTA spent over $100 million on renovations to the Jackson Heights bus terminal, which were completed in 2005.
 It includes one of the first green buildings in the MTA system, the Victor A. Moore Bus Terminal, which is partially powered by solar panels built into the roof along the length of the sheds above the Flushing Line platforms.
 The terminal, like the Victor Moore Arcade (which it replaced), is named after Jackson Heights resident Victor Moore, a Broadway and film actor from the era of silent film to the 1950s.

 Roads

 Interstate 278 (Brooklyn Queens Expressway), New York State Route 25A (Northern Boulevard), and the Grand Central Parkway (in the East Elmhurst area) are major roads in the area.
 LaGuardia Airport, in East Elmhurst, is nearby.

 Eleven percent of roads in Jackson Heights have bike lanes, similar to the rate in the city overall.
 These lanes, part of the city's bikeway system, exist on 34th Avenue, as well as on 74th and 75th streets between 34th Avenue and 37th Road.
 There is also a short one-block bike lane connector on 37th Road between 74th and 75th streets.

+Cycling

+A 2013 study found that residents of Jackson Heights were more likely to ride a bicycle than those in other parts of the city, despite lack of protected bike routes.
+Citibike bike share service expanded to Jackson Heights in 2023.